trinitylake-io/trinitylake/docs/format/storage.md

 The write buffer rows start after the node pointer rows.
 These rows must have a `key` that is not `NULL`, and the `pnode` is always `NULL`.

-- When the `pvalue` is `NULL`, it is a message to delete the `key`.
+- When the `value` is `NULL`, it is a message to delete the `key`.
-- When the `pvalue` is not `NULL`, it is a message to set the current `pvalue` of the key in the tree to the new one in the write buffer.
+- When the `value` is not `NULL`, it is a message to set the current `pvalue` of the key in the tree to the new one in the write buffer.

 ## Node File Size